Flu Vaccination 2019-20

 We will be sending invitations shortly, initially by text and email.
 Reception will be able to advise you on your eligibility for vaccination, you do not need to wait to get an invitation.

 Please see the NHS website for more information.
 The vaccine used for patients aged 65 and over is supplied by Seqirus and the 18-64 year old vaccine is supplied by Sanofi - for more information including safety & efficacy of these vaccines, see the Vaccine Knowledge Project page for Inactivated Flu vaccine

 Child Flu immunisation

-School Flu service: Nasal spray immunisation will be offered at school to eligible children (Reception through to Year 5 inclusive) by North Somerset Community Partnership.
+School Flu service: Nasal spray immunisation will be offered at school to eligible children (Reception through to Year 6 inclusive) by North Somerset Community Partnership.
 This should be provided between October to December - see the NSCP website for more information.
-If missed at school please call 01275 373104 to arrange for your child to attend a NSCP clinic - please do not contact the practice as we cannot provide vaccination for healthy school-aged children (children with clinical risk factors can be vaccinated by the practice, on request or by referral from the School Flu service).
+If missed at school please call 01275 373104 to arrange for your child to attend a NSCP clinic - please do not contact the practice as we cannot provide vaccination for healthy school-aged children (children with clinical risk factors can be vaccinated by the practice, either on request or by referral from the School Flu service).
 Please note that the School Flu service can only provide nasal flu vaccination - unless your child has clinical risk factors and can be given Flu vaccination by our practice, the choice is to receive Nasal Flu immunisation or no immunisation.